-As you build relationships and expand your marketing strategy, the little things will make the difference.
+As you build relationships and expand your marketing strategy, the little things will make a difference.
 Pay attention to simple SEO techniques such as these and you will likely head down the road of better search rankings.

-Even if you’re not ready to implement a full blown strategy, taking the time to set-up some basic search-friendly elements can still yield results.
+Even if you’re not ready to implement a full-blown strategy, taking the time to set-up some basic search-friendly elements can still yield results.

 How do you incorporate SEO into your marketing campaigns?
 Let us know in the comments.